Samuel-Risner/MineSweeper-Clone/README.md

  The "deploy" branch on the other hand contains all the files needed for displaying the page, but not the stuff for building it (eg. the TypeScript files).

 # Project Structure
  For compiling the stuff I cloned the "deploy" branch into the "build" branch.
 Meaning that there is a folder named "minesweeper-clone" containing all the stuff from the "deploy" branch.
-The folder is not tracked in this branch, since duplicate code sucks.
+The folder is not tracked in the "build" branch, since duplicate code sucks.

 # Development (Windows cmd)